Embrik Strand

-Embrik Strand (2 June 1876 – 3 November 1947) was an entomologist and arachnologist who classified many insect and spider species including the greenbottle blue tarantula.
+Embrik Strand (2 June 1876 – 3 November 1947) was an entomologist and arachnologist who classified many insect and spider species, including the greenbottle blue tarantula.

 Life and career

 Strand was born in Ål, Norway.
 He studied at the University of Kristiania (now University of Oslo).
 Around 1900 he focused on collecting insect specimens from Norway.
 These are now deposited at the university's museum, where he worked as a curator from 1901 to 1903.

-After studying at the University of Oslo Strand traveled in Norway from 1898 to 1903 collecting a great number of insects.
+After studying at the University of Oslo, Strand traveled in Norway from 1898 to 1903 collecting a great number of insects.
 For part of this time (1901–1903) he was a conservator in the museum of zoology of the university.

-He then left for Germany where he continued his studies of zoology at the University of Marburg (1903), then he worked with State Museum of Natural History Stuttgart (1905) and, later, that of Tübingen and then with Senckenberg Museum in Frankfurt.
+He then left for Germany where he continued his studies of zoology at the University of Marburg (1903).
+He then worked with State Museum of Natural History Stuttgart (1905) and, later, that of Tübingen and then with Senckenberg Museum in Frankfurt.
 From 1907, he worked with Natural History Museum, Berlin.
-In 1923, he accepted the post of professor of zoology at the University of Riga and where he directed the institute of zoology and hydrobiology.
+In 1923, he accepted the post of professor of zoology at the University of Riga where he directed the institute of zoology and hydrobiology.